Mary Whitehouse: Permissiveness

 Along with the (Catholic) Labour peer Lord Longford, Malcolm Muggeridge and Cliff Richard, Whitehouse was a leading figure in the Nationwide Festival of Light, which protested against the commercial exploitation of sex and violence.
 The Festival's mass "rally against permissiveness" in Trafalgar Square was attended by 50,000 people in September 1971.
-On 25 August that year she had an audience with Pope Paul VI regarding 'moral pollution', in which she attempted to present the pontiff with Oz28 and the Little Red School Book, but these items found their way to an official of the Papal See instead.
+On 25 August that year she had had an audience with Pope Paul VI regarding 'moral pollution', in which she attempted to present the pontiff with Oz28 and the Little Red School Book, but these items found their way to an official of the Papal See instead.
 In his foreword to Whitehouse's book, Who Does She Think She Is?
 (1971), Malcolm Muggeridge wrote: "It is literally true that but for her the total demolition of all Christian decencies and values in this country would have taken place virtually without a word of public protest."

-Following the release on appeal of the defendants in the Oz trial, "an unmitigated disaster for the children of our country", Whitehouse launched the Nationwide Petition for Public Decency in January 1972, which gained 1.35 million signatures by the time it was presented to Prime Minister Edward Heath in April 1973.
+Following the release on appeal of the defendants in the Oz trial, "an unmitigated disaster for the children of our country", Whitehouse launched the Nationwide Petition for Public Decency in January 1972, which gained 1.35 million signatures by the time it was presented to the Prime Minister, Edward Heath, in April 1973.
 She had around 300 speaking engagements during the period of her highest profile.
+A tour of Australia in 1978 was met by counter-protests by feminists and others in various cities and she was hit with a cream pie in Brisbane.
 A pornographic magazine Whitehouse was launched in 1975 by publisher David Sullivan, who deliberately named it after her.